pgr-me/markdown-cv/index.md

 ## PROFILE

-I'm a data scientist and data engineer based in Washington, DC currently and Baltimore, MD by June 2021.
+I'm a data scientist and data engineer based in the Baltimore-Washington area.
 My multi-disciplinary background equips me with a broad set of skills to tackle complex, unstructured problems.
 I'm especially interested in using my skills to solve problems in the domains of marketing, computational social science, and finance.

 ## EDUCATION